Seal (musician): Personal life

 Seal's brother, Jeymes Samuel, better known as the Bullitts, is also a singer-songwriter.

 Seal first began dating German model Heidi Klum in February 2004, shortly after she announced her pregnancy and the end of her relationship with Italian Formula One team manager Flavio Briatore.
-Klum gave birth to Briatore's daughter in May 2004 in New York City with Seal at her side.
+Klum gave birth to Briatore's daughter Leni in May 2004 in New York City with Seal at her side.
 According to Klum, Briatore is not involved in fathering duties and she has stated emphatically that Seal is Leni's father.
 Seal is her only father figure and he has praised Briatore for keeping his distance.

 Seal proposed to Klum on 23 December 2004 in a quinzee he had built on a glacier in Whistler, British Columbia.
 On 10 May 2005, the couple married on a beach in Mexico near Seal's home on Costa Careyes.
 Every year during their marriage, Seal and Klum renewed their vows on their anniversary with close friends and family.
 About these renewals, Seal said in 2010, "Each year, Heidi and I get remarried.
 It's a great party, but for about an hour, we go off on our own down to a private beach.
 We sit there with the kids and read vows to each other as the sun sets.
 It's a very special moment to us".
 In November 2009, Klum officially adopted Seal's surname and became legally known as Heidi Samuel.

 On 11 June 2009, Seal, on tour with his new album Soul, revealed, "It is nice to be in newspapers and magazines for something other than my marriage".
 He said his marriage to Klum may take away the attention, but does not detract from what he loves doing: making music.
 In February 2011, Klum praised Seal for his good parenting skills, saying, "When I first met Seal he had a kindness and compassion that was so sincere I knew he'd be a good father...
 He has infinite amounts of love and patience for our kids...
 He puts me and the children first".
 Klum also remarked how lucky she was to have a husband like Seal.

 In late 2009, Seal officially adopted Klum's daughter and her last name was changed to Samuel.
 The couple have three other children: two sons, Henry Günther Ademola Dashtu Samuel (born September 2005) and Johan Riley Fyodor Taiwo Samuel (born November 2006), and a daughter named Lou, born in October 2009.

 On 22 January 2012, Seal and Klum announced that they were separating after nearly seven years of marriage.
 Klum filed for divorce from Seal on 6 April 2012.
 Their divorce was finalized on 14 October 2014.

 Since 2021, he has been in a relationship with his former personal assistant Laura Strayer.